Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 ## Debugging Your Test
-Many times you find yourself with lot of failing tests and it can be really hard to find out what is going on only from terminal.
+Many times you find yourself with lot of failing tests and it can be really hard to find out what is going on only from the terminal.
 That's why I will show you some ways of debugging your tests.

 #### Headless and SlowMo options
 So for debugging you want to launch Puppeteer in headless mode and also in slow motion, so you will be able to actually see what is going on.
-Since we set these two options in `jest-puppeteer.config.js` all we need to do now is set two environment variables when running our tests from terminal.
+Since we set these two options in `jest-puppeteer.config.js` all we need to do now is to set two environment variables when running our tests from the terminal.

 Run:
 ```